 Students must be proficient in garment sewing, sewing terminology, applying zippers, making darts, setting sleeves, facings and interfacings.

 Private lessons are currently offered.
 Ten lessons are covered in 2 hours each week of instruction and lab.
 Students work at their own pace.
-Classes are available in packages of 4 two hour lessons.
-The first session is $295 which includes a class samples kit.
+Classes are available in packages of 4 two hour lessons. for $360.
+Private students work at their own pace.

 In the class you will make a throw pillow with a zipper and learn how to turn corners, make a tote bag and learn how to plan, make and apply pockets, add lining and handles with interfacing, make a scarf using jersey or chiffon and how to handle those fabrics.
 You will take your measurements, apply those to the skirt pattern and make a lined skirt with a zipper, darts and hand sewn blind hem.